-Type 2 diabetes ("diabetes"), a disease characterized by insulin resistance and abnormally high levels of blood glucose, is associated with poorer survival among women with breast cancer.
-One study reported that breast cancer patients with high fasting blood sugar levels at diagnosis were almost twice as likely to experience a recurrence as patients with normal levels.
+Type 2 diabetes ("diabetes"), a disease characterized by insulin resistance and abnormally high levels of blood glucose, is associated with poorer breast cancer survival.
+One study reported that breast cancer patients with high fasting blood sugar levels at diagnosis were almost twice as likely to experience recurrence as those with normal levels.

 Metformin has long been safely used to increase insulin sensitivity in people with type 2 diabetes and has also been shown to reduce the risks of cancer and cancer-related death.